Use Word's Hidden Clipboard for Cutting, Copying and Pasting

 Below is the Clipboard task pane with multiple items:

-You can also cut items and add them to the Spike by pressing Control + F3 if the task pane is not displayed.
+You can also cut items and add them to the Spike by pressing Ctrl + F3 if the task pane is not displayed.

 Pasting items from the Clipboard task pane

-To paste items from the Clipboard task pane:
+To paste items from the Clipboard task pane (in the current document or another document):

 - With the Clipboard task pane displayed, place the cursor in the document where you want to paste the item.